 I resumed flying in 1995 first with microlights then on to a PPL(A),IMC and aeros.
 After building and flying a number of “homebuild” aircraft (RV6,Sherwood Rangers and a Starduster) I became caught up in the Tiger Moth restoration and flying world which culminated in the restoration of the six Tiger Moths.

-After selling three I decided to keep the other three and set up “Tiger Moth Training” to ensure that the Tigers could pay for their basic costs and remain flying at Henstridge.
+After selling three I decided to keep three and set up “Tiger Moth Training” to ensure that the Tigers could pay for their basic costs and remain flying at Henstridge.
 My current activity is restoration of Gipsy Moth G-AANO .
 I am the “oily rag” maintenance man of the school and, of course, continue flying the Tigers.

 My PPL started with the Cambridge Flying Group and Bill Ison was my first instructor, completed it at Thruxton seven months later being examined by Barry Dike,issued in October 1977.